High-Level Motion Service Interfaces

 std::cout << "Failed to Set Demo Mode Control." << std::endl;

-• Ensure that the input mode is within the valid demonstration mode range (e.g., 2, 3, or 4).
+modeis within the valid demonstration mode range (e.g., 2, 3, or 4). - Make sure the

 Adjust Running Speed